Benelux Parliament: List of members

+Party groups

+The Benelux Parliament comprises the following party groups:

 Seat

 The seat of the Benelux Parliament rotates among the cities of Brussels, The Hague and Luxembourg.
 Each of these cities hosts the plenary meetings of the Benelux Parliament for two consecutive years.
 The Benelux Parliament met in Luxembourg in 2013 and 2014, in Brussels in 2015 and 2016, and meets in The Hague in 2017 and 2018.
 The Secretariat of the Benelux Parliament is located in Brussels.